 - CI can use any filter (except DBF).

 - DPI imaging can use any of the BBF and NBF.

-- DBI can use only the DBF.
+- · DBI can use only the DBF.

 DBF are used in conjunction with BBF (acting as blocking filters).
-In templates, the user is not asked for setting individual wheels but only pre-defined relevant combinations, as
+In templates, the user is not asked for setting individual wheels but only pre-defined relevant combinations, as presented in Table 24.

-Figure 29: IRDIS wideband filter.
+Figure 26: IRDIS wideband filters.